BeyondQuality/beyondquality/research/rag-evaluation.md

 	- Chunking strategy (choosing how a datasource is to be split up)
 	- The choice of embeddings (to store these chunks in a vector DB)
 	- The choice of vector DB

  	This control is likely to be crucial to _tame_ a RAG model to behave in the manner that it is intended to.
-- At a first glance, Ragas metrics do what they expected.
-However, further testing is needed to qualify them, and see where they break.
-- Ragas offer metrics that either rely solely on LLM evaluation or have the LLM use human generated references
+- Ragas offer metrics that either rely solely on LLM evaluation or combine this evaluation with human generated references.
 - These are still early days in the field.
 We were able to contribute [2 PRs](https://github.com/explodinggradients/ragas/commits?author=anupamck) to fix errors in Ragas documentation.
-A bug report we filed led to the discovery of a [security vulnerability in LangChain](https://github.com/langchain-ai/langchain/issues/32709).
-Anybody who gets involved now can easily contribute to this field.
+- A bug report we filed led to the discovery of a [security vulnerability in LangChain](https://github.com/langchain-ai/langchain/issues/32709).
+- Anybody who gets involved now can easily contribute to this field.
 - The Ragas metrics are intended to provide objective feedback on the model's behaviour.
 While this is valuable, a RAG model's quality will continue to rely on subjective human judgement for factors such as whether the model
   - retrieves the most appropriate sources to answer a given question
   - formulates answers in a manner that is compelling for the reader